 Accessing mental health services is especially challenging for Migratory and Seasonal Agricultural Workers (MSAW).
 Farmworkers face obstacles to health care including transportation, language, privacy, confidentiality, and the cultural stigma of seeking services.
 That cultural stigma casts shame, disbelief, and disapproval to those who openly seek mental health services or resources.
-Farmworkers also struggle to access services due to their geographical locations.
+Farmworkers also struggle to access services due to their geographic locations.
 The resources and services of far-Western North Carolina are severely limited for non-English speaking clientele, particularly in mental health.
 How can a clinic dedicated to farmworker health overcome so many obstacles to provide such a needed service?

 Vecinos is a non-profit organization who serves MSAW with integrated health care through a mobile clinic and a weekly static clinic.
-With funding from the North Carolina Farmworker Health Program and personnel support from Western Carolina University's Department of Psychology and Department of Social Work, Vecinos assembled a mental health program with a framework suitable for the needs and particular situations of MSAW, including substance abuse counseling.
-Program planning began in outreach clinics in October 2018, with implementation in static clinics in January 2019.
-The process began with direct service outreach, a literature review, a survey of national benchmarking data, and finally a community needs assessment to attempt to identify a model and framework.
+With funding from the North Carolina Farmworker Health Program and personnel support from Western Carolina University's Department of Psychology and Department of Social Work, Vecinos assembled a mental health program with a framework suitable for the needs of MSAW, including substance abuse counseling.
+The process began with direct service outreach, a literature review, a survey of national benchmarking data, and finally a community needs assessment to identify a model and framework.
 The development was guided by the Mental Health Advisory Council, made up of psychology, social work, and counseling experts in the region.

 In this session, we will discuss our recently established integrated health care model.
-This process includes building the framework, recruiting providers, meeting patients where they are both geographically and emotionally, providing culturally sensitive services, the effectiveness of mental health treatment for MSAW, and our plan for longevity of the program.
+This process included building the framework, recruiting providers, meeting patients where they are both geographically and emotionally, providing culturally sensitive services, and our plan for longevity of the program.
 We will present the effectiveness of mental health services provided in the clinic through data collected with Multidimensional Behavioral Health Screen (MBHS), a new test assessing 9 core dimensional concepts which were validated against Minnesota Multiphasic Personality Inventory MMPI-2-RF.
 The results and outcomes will be shared with participants in order to learn program development and implementation techniques for mental health needs of MSAW and different approaches to both migrant and seasonal workers.
 Participants will engage in an interactive and personalized initial planning process.
-Upon completion of this session, participants will be able to:

-- Understand and be able to replicate the process of establishing integrated health care for MSAW, - 2) Learn and discuss mental health education and implementation for MSAW, and - 3) Assess the results and effectiveness of one approach to offering mental health services.
-Kenneth A Hummel, LCSW-A, MSW, Therapist, Vecinos Farm Worker Health Program, Inc. Marianne Martinez, MPA, Executive Director, Vecinos Farm Worker Health Program, Inc. Strategies to Educate Agricultural Workers about Diabetes and Promote Healthy Lifestyles Track: Outreach/Lay Health/CHW Room:
+- 1) Understand and be able to replicate the process of establishing integrated health care for MSAW, - 2) Learn and discuss mental health education and implementation for MSAW, and - 3) Assess the results and effectiveness of one approach to offering mental health services.

+Kenneth A Hummel, LCSW-A, MSW, Therapist, Vecinos Farm Worker Health Program Marianne Martinez, MPA, Executive Director, Vecinos Farm Worker Health Program